Saturday, July 29, 2017

 Buttons: Hussar Regiments Kingdom of Westphalia

-Buttons 1 st and 2nd regiments did not differ among themselves.
+Buttons of the 1st and 2nd regiments did not differ from one another in design.

-Presented buttons were found on the front line outposts Westphalian hussars under Mozhaiskom.
-These buttons are found at the crossing of the Berezina and further along the road of retreat to Vilna.
+Examples of these buttons were discovered at forward outposts of the Westphalian hussars near Mozhaysk.
+Additional finds were made at the crossing of the Berezina River and further along the retreat route toward Vilna.

 L'ANGLO-PRUSSIEN detrôné.